 Having access to nondestructive methods is also of key interest related for the current NASA mission Mars 2020: The rover Perseverance parachuted onto the dusty surface of the planet in February 2021.
 The vehicle will gather samples over a number of years to try to find out if there has been microbial life on Mars.
 NASA will send the samples back to Earth around 2030 and hence the current study come timely to establish nondestructive characterization methods.

 Figure 1.
-3D visualization of the meteorite from Mars studied using neutron and X-ray tomography.
+3D visualization of the meteorite from Mars studied using high-resolution neutron tomography at the NeXT instrument of the Insitut Laue Langevin combined with laboratory X-ray imaging at Lund University.
 Olivine (based on x-ray volume) and hydrous constituents (based on neutron volume) have been segmented and combined into one dataset.
 (A) The sample ‘cut’ showing the surface on the lower half and the inside on the top half.
 (B) The interior regions with olivine and hydrous phases are highlighted by making other phases are transparent.

-An international research team led by Lund University studied a nakhlite meteorite (Miller Range 03346) using nondestructive neutron and x-ray tomography.
+An international research team led by Lund University studied a nakhlite meteorite (Miller Range 03346) used nondestructive neutron and x-ray tomography, and in particular the NeXT instrument of the Insitut Laue Langevin (France) and a laboratory x-ray instrument at Lund University (Sweden) respectively.
 By combining the 3D data from both radiation sources, it was possible to non-destructively determine whether hydrous alteration is interconnected and pervasive.
 The results reveal confined clusters of hydrous phases within and surrounding a certain mineral, so-called olivine, with limited interconnectivity between the clusters.
 This implies that the fluids originated from the melting of local subsurface ice following an impact event, rather than from a large-scale hydrothermal system.
 Consequently, the fluids were likely not present for a long time, meaning that the martian crust sampled by the nakhlites was not a suitable environment to harbor any life during this time period.

 The group will continue to explore how neutrons can be used in planetary science with follow-up studies on other samples.
 Locating hydrogen within sample is one obvious application using neutrons, but combined use of X-rays and neutrons also enable characterization of a whole suite of minerals within the rock samples that would be challenging otherwise.